Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: A revised framework for the topological robustness of families of semilinear parabolic equations

-Based on these definitions, simple criteria of non topological equivalence between two families of semigroups are then given by the following proposition whose obvious proof is left to the reader.
+Based on these definitions, simple criteria of non-topological equivalence between two families of semigroups can be then formulated.
+The proposition below whose proof is left to the reader's discretion, summarizes these criteria.